The Ultimate First Timer's Guide to St. Simons Island, Georgia

 Being a major vacation destination there are a variety of hotels and vacation rental homes available, some even on the beach.
 Depending on your budget and group size here are a few of my favorite places.

 The Fig House - Cool and comfortable, this is the most beautiful mid-mod beach house.
 With 3 bedrooms, heated pool, and massive kitchen, Bryce Brock of The Vine has transformed this house into a cozy hideaway is perfect for a family or girls trip to the beach.
 The house is centrally located near the site of the Battle of Bloody Marsh and a short cruise to the beach, restaurants, and shopping.
-See more of the house on its Instagram account.
-Avg price per night $329
+Avg price per night $329.
+More info and booking here.

 Where to eat and drink in SSI